pprevos/r4h2o/manuscript/r4h2o_03_basics.md

 ```

 You should notice a few things when you start typing:

 * When you hit enter, the result of any expressions without the assignment symbol (`<-`) is shown in the console.
 * When you type `plot()`, `mean()`, or other functions, RStudio gives you suggestions on how to continue after you type the first characters.
 * When typing brackets or quotation marks, RStudio includes the closing bracket or quotation mark.
-* The variables you declared (`x`, `y` and `a`) are shown in the Environment window.
+* The variables you declared (`diameter`, `pipe-area` and so on) and their values are shown in the Environment window.
 * The plot appears in a tab of the bottom-right window.

 X> Create some variations of this code to understand the principles.

-The video and text below explain the principles of witting R code.

 {width: 60%, align: middle}
 ![Basic principles of the R language](https://www.youtube.com/watch?v=ZK57uRg9l5Y)